Disservin/fastchess/man.md

     - standard - play Standard Chess (default)
     - fischerandom - play Fischer Random Chess

+- -tournament TYPE
+    Choose type of tournament:

+    - roundrobin
+    - gauntlet

+- -seeds N
+    First N engines are playing the gauntlet.
+Default value is 1.

 - -repeat
     Set the number of games to 2.
 Equivalent to -games 2.